1. Have the dates for our meetings been set yet? What are they?

 New Orleans, LA, April 5-8, 2022

-Conference Planning Coordinators should attend the annual conferences immediately prior to (2020) and during their year (2021) as Conference Planning Coordinator.
+Conference Planning Coordinators should attend the annual conferences to the extent possible immediately prior to (2021) and during their year (2022) as Conference Planning Coordinator.

 It depends.
 For those candidates accepting a nomination for Nominating Committee, Regional Representative, or Conference Planning Coordinator, when you submit your application through the on-line application process you will be asked to acknowledge that you have discussed the nomination with your employer, and should you be elected, you will have the support of your employer to complete the duties affiliated with the position (including attending the required Annual Education Conference(s)).